bcurtsinger64/PokeBlog/README.md

 Finally, a brief description of packages used is provided below.

-pacman - facilitates easy installation and loading of other R packages

 tidyverse - provides a multitude of data manipulation functions, among other things, to augment base R data manipulation.

 ggplot2 - comprehensive visualization tool